rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

 im:wxyz=##engineering@example.com
 im:wxyz=$TII9t5viBrXiX@example.com
 ```

-Give example IRC URIs here.
+Figure: mapping the identifiers in the fictional WXYZ format into an im: URI

-If there is no domain, an `im:` URI can use `local.invalid` in place of a resolvable
+Note that if there is no domain, an `im:` URI, or another scheme, could use
-domain name.
+`local.invalid` in place of a resolvable domain name.

 ```
 im:wxyz=%40alice@local.invalid